astrichthyes/Lost-Soul-Arts-Mod/README.md

 *Monetization/Reuse/Collaboration Terms:*

-*The contents of this mod are not to be modified, reused, redistributed, recreated, or monetized except by the original creator and collaborators with express permission to do so.
+*The contents of this mod are not to be modified, reused, redistributed, recreated, or monetized except by the original creator and authorized collaborators with express permission to do so.
 This was a solo project carefully tailored to fit a very specific vision and provide a refreshing new take on an old game.*

 *Please do not request or offer to collaborate on this project unless you are able to address any of the known issues above.*